ycpcs/cs201-spring2021/syllabus.md

 Assignments and labs will be posted as zip files on the [course web page](https://ycpcs.github.io/cs201-spring2021).

 Assignments and labs will be submitted using the [Marmoset server](https://cs.ycp.edu/marmoset).
-You will receive an email containing the username and password you should use for this server if you do not already have an account.
+If you do not already have an account, you will receive an email containing the username and password for this server.

 ### Lab Policy

-**In order to receive credit for completing a lab**, you need to get a sign-off from your instructor or a tutor by demonstrating your completed lab *in person* or *virtually*. **Note:** Simply submitting the lab to Marmoset is *not* sufficient.
+**In order to receive credit for completing a lab**, you need to get a sign-off from your instructor or a tutor by demonstrating your completed lab *in person* (or *virtually* if you are fully remote). **Note:** Simply submitting the lab to Marmoset is *not* sufficient.
 There are two options for this:

 1. For 100% of full credit: Get a sign-off by the end of the *next* class that your cohort is in the lab (i.e. the class that follows the two from the prior in class session), or if you are fully remote following the Cohort A (Tues in-class) schedule.
 Please refer to Canvas for the list of students in each cohort.
-2. For 80% of full credit: Get a sign-off **prior to the next exam.**
+2. For 80% of full credit: Get a sign-off **prior to the class before the next exam.**

 Any labs not completed by the exam they precede will receive no credit.